claytonketner/CSCI200_FactorySim/Data-Classes.md

 * Member Data:
       * currentKit - Kit that is supposed to be created
+      * takingPicture - boolean, true if picture is to be taken

 * Methods:
       * getCurrentKit - gets currently queued kit for comparison